Fraud Blocker

 Her story is a warning one, stressing the need of keeping alert and knowing the drugs we use.

 Mark’s experience emphasizes how nuanced withdrawal symptoms are.
-Stopping Cymbalta can have a terrible emotional and physical toll that leaves users feeling as though they are caught in a never-ending cycle.
+Stopping Cymbalta can have serious emotional and physical effects.
+Users may feel stuck in a never-ending cycle.

-As Sarah’s personality seemed to change and communication became difficult, her husband describes the strain Cymbalta placed on their marriage.
+As Sarah’s personality began to shift and communication became challenging, her husband talks about how Cymbalta affected their marriage.

 From his vantage point, Sarah’s changes were frustrating as well as heartbreaking.
-The drug’s effects went beyond Sarah personally to change the dynamics of their marriage.
+The drug’s effects didn’t just impact Sarah; it also strained their marriage and altered their relationship dynamics.

 His story provides a window into how Cymbalta might sweep through life, impacting not only the user but also their loved ones.